JhulFramework/JIC/README.md

 - you only need "jic" folder, you can delete "public_html" and  "jic/codeigniter" directory

-- EDIT your codeignitor config/config.php and change respective lines to
+- EDIT your codeigniter config/config.php and change respective lines to

 ```php